danilowoz/danilowoz.com/src/pages/blog/potential-benefits-and-challenges-on-open-source-projects.md

 ---
 layout: ../../layout/post.astro
 type: article
-title: Four lessons I learned from maintaining a 10k stars project on GitHub
+title: Potential benefits and challenges on open-source projects
-tagline: My side-project recently reached ten thousand stars on GitHub.
-To be honest, the stars don't really matter, but the lessons I learned do.
-In this post, I'm going to share four of the most important lessons I learned.
+tagline: An open-source, which I maintain, has reached a new milestone on GitHub, but the stars don't really matter, but the lessons I learned do.
 date: 2020-11-19T13:00:43.958Z
 timeToRead: 4 min read
 cover: /images/open-source/cover.png